powerapi-ng/powerapi/docs/source/sensors.rst

 Sensors
 =======

-This page lists the **sensors** which are currently supported by **PowerAPI**.
+This page lists the **sensors**, which are currently supported by **PowerAPI**.
 In particular, sensors are in charge of collecting the raw metrics that are further processed to estimate the power consumption of software artefacts.

 .. note::